ExpressoJava/My_Portfolio/personal_portfolio/README.md

 # Project Title

-Portfolio build with Django 2.2.6
+Portfolio with blog build with Django 2.2.6

 ## Requirments